 - 1. All poultry must have a safely attached legible leg band to correspond with entry or the animal will be disqualified.
 The Fair no longer provides poultry leg bands. - 2.
 Each exhibitor entered will be required to bring in their own birds, unless special written permission is granted from the Exhibits Office. - 3.
 The animal is being entered at the sole risk of the exhibitor. - 4.
-Each exhibitor may enter up to but no more than 20 birds, max 10 from one class.
-For Quail, there is a minimum of 3 per cage.

-5. Exhbitors may not solicit sale(s) of their bird(s) while on the fairgrounds.

-- 6. Any bird showing symptoms of any disease will not be allowed in The Fair.
-Superintendents may decline or disqualify any animal they feel does not meet exhibition standards. - 7.
-Any animals showing symptoms of illness during the show will be removed to a special holding area, and the owner will be notified by show officials to pick up their animal. - 8.
+Each exhibitor may enter up to but no more than 20 birds, max 10 from one class. - 5.
+Exhbitors may not solicit sale(s) of their bird(s) while on the fairgrounds. - Any bird showing symptoms of any disease will not be allowed in The Fair.
+Superintendents may decline or disqualify any animal they feel does not meet exhibition standards. - Any animals showing symptoms of illness during the show will be removed to a special holding area, and the owner will be notified by show officials to pick up their animal. - 8.
 The Fair will furnish feed and water for the animals. - 9.
 All eggs exhibited and laid by exhibitor's bird become the property of The Miami-Dade County Fair and Exposition, Inc. - 10.
 The Fair is not responsible for animals after the release date, if you cannot pick up your animal on the release day you must make arrangements for someone with your claim tag to pick up the animal for you. - 11.
-The greatest possible care will be given to all exhibits, but The Miami-Dade County Fair and Exposition, Inc., nor its Officers and/or Agents will not be responsible for any accident, loss, illness, death or damage which might occur during exhibition or beyond the release date. - 12.
-Any animal removed prior to the announced release date without the consent of the Exhibits Office forfeits any and all premiums and ribbons. - 13.
-Animals are judged by the Danish System; the decision of the judges will be final.
+The greatest possible care will be given to all exhibits, but The Miami-Dade County Fair and Exposition, Inc., nor its Officers and/or Agents will not be responsible for any accident, loss, illness, death or damage which might occur during exhibition or beyond the release date. - Any animal removed prior to the announced release date without the consent of the Exhibits Office forfeits any and all

-14. Entry forms must include exhibitor's home phone number and cell phone number.

-- 15. Any student currently graduated from, or dropped out of high school, shall be ineligible to show. - 16.
-No class changes will be made after February 28, 2020. - 17.
-The division will have an inspector at The Fair during the arrival date on March 10, 2020, from 12:00 PM to 6:00 PM in order to check certificates of purchase, and to blood test those birds which do not have such certificates accompanying them. - 18.
-Birds that have been disqualified during official judging must be picked up by the exhibitor and cannot be used for any competition, including showmanhip, breed id, and bathing and grooming.

-19. Students are required to attend the mandatory Animal Ethics Workshop.
+- awards and ribbons. - 13.
+Animals are judged by the Danish System; the decision of the judges will be final. - 14.
+Entry forms must include exhibitor's home phone number and cell phone number. - 15.
+Any student currently graduated from, or dropped out of high school, shall be ineligible to show. - 16.
+No class changes will be made after February 28, 2022. - 17.
+The division will have an inspector at The Fair during the arrival date on March 15, 2022, from 1:00 PM to 6:00 PM in order to check certificates of purchase, and to blood test those birds which do not have such certificates accompanying them. - 18.
+Birds that have been disqualified during official judging must be picked up by the exhibitor and cannot be used for any competition, including showmanhip, breed id, and bathing and aroomina. - 19.
+Students are required to attend the mandatory Animal Ethics Workshop.

-Best in Show \$25.00 and Rosette
+Best in Show \$15.00 and Rosette

-Reserve Best in Show 20.00 and Rosette
+Reserve Best in Show \$20.00 and Rosette

-Division Champions 15.00 and Rosette
+Division Champions \$15.00 and Rosette

-Best in Class 10.00 and Rosette
+Best in Class \$10.00 and Rosette

-Best of Breed 10.00 and Rosette
+Best of Breed \$10.00 and Rosette

-Blue Ribbon 10.00
+First Place \$10.00 and Blue Ribbon

-Red Ribbon 8.00
+Second Place \$8.00 and Red Ribbon

-White Ribbon 4.00
+Third Place \$4.00 and White Ribbon

+Fouth Place